Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     IEnumerable<Account> accounts = AccountService.GetAccountsAsync();
     ```

-3. Query the account by various attributes:
+3. Query the account by various attributes
     -   Query by ID:

         ```csharp